haotian2006/HelperDocs-contributions/Fixing Errors.md

 position = Vector3.new(1,2,3)
 -- this is wrong
 ```
-The example above are wrong because you are not changing the values but instead the variable.
+The example above is wrong because you are not changing the values but instead the variable.

-the proper way to do this is do to:
+the proper way to do this is to do:
 ```lua
 local t = {}
 t.Value = 1